MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

     }
     ```

+1. Copy/paste the following prediction query.
+1. Replace the output model URI copied in the end of step (8) (best to add a link).
-1. Copy/paste and run the following prediction query that will detect multivariate anomalies on the five stocks, based on the trained model, and render it as `anomalychart`.
-The anomalous points are rendered on the first stock (AAPL), though they represent multivariate anomalies, that is, anomalies of the vector of the five stocks in the specific date.
-Replace the output model URI copied in a [previous step](#modeluri).
+1. Run the query.
+It will detect multivariate anomalies on the five stocks, based on the trained model, and render the results as `anomalychart`.
+The anomalous points are rendered on the first stock (AAPL), though they represent multivariate anomalies (i.e. anomalies of the joint changes of the five stocks in the specific date).

     ```kusto
     let cutoff_date=datetime(2023-01-01);